 Primary Care Provider

 Many women see other doctors, such as their OB/GYN, in place of a primary care provider.
-Tamara L. Callahan, M.D., a gynecologist with Norton Women’s Health, put it this way:
+Tamara L. Callahan, M.D., a gynecologist with Norton Women’s Care, put it this way:

 “The system is designed so that you have them working hand-in-hand,” Dr. Callahan said.
 “Neither has time to do everything, and you check for more when we [gynecologist and primary care provider] are working in concert.”